kvnn/Mycelium-Farming/README.md

 # Growing Mycelium

 ## Sanitization
->  Use 70% alcohol or 1:10 bottle strength bleach and water ...
+>  For sanitizing surfaces and bodies, use 70% alcohol or 1:10 bottle strength bleach and water ...
 70% alcohol is better than 90%+...

 ## Monotub method
 A. Innoculation